Q. I work part-time. Am I eligible for a premium subsidy to help me buy insurance?

 Lower income threshold for subsidy eligibility depends on whether your state has expanded Medicaid

 In the majority of the country, Medicaid expansion means that Medicaid is available to adults with income up to 138% of the poverty level (it’s higher than this for kids, with varying limits by state).
-A person who is eligible for Medicaid is not eligible for premium subsidies, so subsidy eligibility for adults actually starts at 139% of the poverty level in most states (DC, Minnesota, and New York have higher low-end thresholds for subsidy eligibility, because of higher Medicaid limits and Basic Health Programs).
+A person who is eligible for Medicaid is not eligible for premium subsidies, so subsidy eligibility for adults actually starts at 139% of the poverty level in most states (DC, Minnesota, New York, and Oregon have higher low-end thresholds for subsidy eligibility, because of higher Medicaid limits and Basic Health Programs).

-And because kids are eligible for Medicaid or CHIP in households with income well above 139% of the poverty level, it’s common to see a household where only the adults are subsidy-eligible, with the kids covered instead by Medicaid or CHIP.
+And because kids are eligible for Medicaid or CHIP in households with income well above 139% of the poverty level,1 it’s common to see a household where only the adults are subsidy-eligible, with the kids covered instead by Medicaid or CHIP.

 If you’re in a state that hasn’t expanded Medicaid and your income is below the poverty level, you’re likely not eligible for Medicaid or premium subsidies, and are stuck in what’s known as the coverage gap (note that this is the state’s decision; the ACA called for Medicaid eligibility for people in this situation, but a dwindling minority of the states still refuse to accept federal funding to expand Medicaid eligibility).